jlpteaching/dinocpu/assignments/assignment-2.md

 /**
  * Main control logic for our simple processor
  *
+ * Input: opcode:     Opcode from instruction
+ *
- * Output: branch, true if branch or jump and link register (jal). update PC with immediate
+ * Output: branch        true if branch or jump and link (jal). update PC with immediate
+ * Output: pcfromalu     Use the pc from the ALU, not pc+4 or pc+imm
+ * Output: jump          True if we want to update the PC with pc+imm regardless of the ALU result
- * Output: memread, true if we should read from memory
+ * Output: memread       true if we should read from memory
- * Output: toreg, 0 for writing ALU result, 1 for writing memory data, 2 for writing pc + 4
- * Output: add, true if the ALU should add the results
- * Output: memwrite, true if writing to the data memory
+ * Output: memwrite      true if writing to the data memory
- * Output: regwrite, true if writing to the register file
+ * Output: regwrite      true if writing to the register file
- * Output: immediate, true if using the immediate value
- * Output: alusrc1, 0 for read data 1, 1 for the constant zero, 2 for the PC
+ * Output: toreg         0 for result from execute, 1 for data from memory
+ * Output: resultselect  00 for result from alu, 01 for immediate, 10 for pc+4
+ * Output: alusrc        source for the second ALU input (0 is readdata2 and 1 is immediate)
+ * Output: pcadd         Use PC as the input to the ALU
+ * Output: itype         True if we're working on an itype instruction
- * Output: jump, 0 for no jump, 2 for jump, 3 for jal (jump and link register) *
+ * Output: aluop         00 for ld/st, 10 for R-type, 01 for branch
+ * Output: validinst     True if the instruction we're decoding is valid *
  * For more information, see section 4.4 of Patterson and Hennessy.
  * This follows figure 4.22.